AlexisTessier/vibrato-bdd/README.md

 ```
 * **background**(***BackgroundName***)

 	Start to describe a bakground and returns an object with the given function as property.
-A background allow you to define common given clauses for all the scenario of you feature.
+A background allows you to define common given clauses for all the scenario of you feature.
 A background must contains at least one given clause.

 * **scenario**(***ScenarioName***)